nodeify-eth/stream-download/README.md

 4. Extracts directly to the target directory
 5. Records a stamp file to prevent re-downloading

+## Credits

+This project is based on the excellent [init-stream-download](https://github.com/graphops/docker-builds/tree/main/init-stream-download) tool by [GraphOps](https://github.com/graphops).
+We've extended it to support additional compression formats while maintaining full backward compatibility with the original.

 ## Advantages Over Original

 - **zstd support**: Can handle modern zstd-compressed snapshots